 - Split the downloads in threads to maximize download speed.

-To spliting the downloads in threads try to use Folx, one of the most popular download managers for macOS.
+To splitting the downloads in threads try to use Folx, one of the most popular download managers for macOS.
 It has features for downloading movies, archives, or big files that allows you to split downloads into separate streams enabling faster downloads.

 - Schedule downloads.